 - make up a “mood board” (I do something similar);

 - take a nap (ditto!
-I ask my subconscious to please tell me what my characters are thinking whilst I’m asleep);
+As silly as it seems, I ask my subconscious to please tell me what my characters are thinking whilst I’m asleep);

 - go for a swim;